Sarah Roberts (actress): Personal life

 In addition to her acting career, Roberts is also a DJ and plays with singer Kate Greer in a duo called VAMP.
 Their first single "Neon Lights" features rapper Eve.

-Roberts has been in a relationship with her Home and Away co-star James Stewart since October 2017.
+Roberts began a relationship with her Home and Away co-star James Stewart since October 2017.
 They announced their engagement in December 2018, and married at Luttrellstown Castle in Ireland in July 2019.
 Roberts is stepmother to Stewart's daughter Scout from his relationship with Jessica Marais.
+On 20 April 2024, Roberts announced that she and Stewart had divorced five weeks prior after an amicable break-up.

 On 23 October 2019, Roberts' brother Karl died of brain cancer.